-The Home and Family Life collections reflect domestic life now and in the past.
+The home and family life collections reflect domestic life now and in the past.

 Alongside changes in domestic and personal technology the collections also record important aspects of family life including rites of passage, family structures and entertainment.

-Objects including festivals and special occasions, games, toys, sporting equipment and the ephemera and objects related to things like shopping and holidays all fall within the collecting sphere of Home and Family Life.
+Objects including games, toys, sporting equipment and the ephemera and objects related to things like festivals and special occasions, shopping and holidays all fall within this collection.

-The home is also an outlet for creative expression and objects associated with interior decoration, furnishings and home crafts are an important aspect of the collections.
+The home is also an outlet for creative expression and objects associated with interior decoration, furnishings and home crafts are an important aspect of the collection.